 I considered doing resin-only pieces but thought they looked a bit tacky.
 I didn’t know where to buy crown settings and cabochon moulds and certainly not how to set a bezel with a rubover like I do now.
 Use the tools available to you and your skill to make what you think is pleasing and communicates what you intend to with the piece, and customers will find you and love your style.
 Don’t worry if you don’t have the technical knowledge yet; that’s what the learning process is for!

 I put everything on the dining table, much to The Viking’s dismay.
 Looking back, that probably wasn’t the best of ideas.
-Ayla was two and Bastian was just three months old.
-After a few weeks I got some orders through our Facebook page and
+Ayla was two and Hannah was just three months old.
+After a few weeks I got some orders through our Facebook page and Tree of Opals was created.
+I moved from placenta jewellery to

 If you’re making a lot of resin jewellery in big batches then it’s cost-effective to use epoxy resin.
-Lots of people ask me what brand to buy but I always found the unbranded rigid casting epoxy like this one to be best.
+Lots of people ask me what brand to buy but I always found the unbranded rigid casting epoxy to be best.
+Please see the country-specific supplies lists below.
 Sadly EcoResin is a no-go and I nearly lost my business due to dozens of pieces going yellow.
 Usually you get epoxy resin in two bottles, part A and part B, which you have to mix perfectly in exact ratios and can take several days to cure.
 It would be perfect for doing big batches of flower jewellery, such as rose bud pearls.

-We mostly use UV resin like the Qiao Qiao UV Resin (I can’t find the name for this brand, but it’s the one that works), you can also use the Lisa Pavelka brand but it’s more expensive and you can’t get the big bottles.
+We mostly use UV resin like the our UV resin here, you can also use the Lisa Pavelka brand but it’s more expensive and you can’t get the big bottles.
 My trick is to buy a 60g bottle and a 200g bottle to refill it with.
 The little bottles are great to pour directly in your moulds.
 You’ll also need a cheap gel lamp like this.
 My hack for the gel lamp is to remove the plastic insert and place the lamp on a sheet of aluminum foil!
 We want the maximum amount of light to hit the jewellery to cure the resin and you work in layers.

 1. Make sure you’re not working round kids and pets.
 Even if a resin has low fume it can still cause a reaction.
 I’ve heard of people not only having reactions from contact with resin (like me) but having trouble breathing.
 Even for yourself you need to take care.